hphelion/documentation/commercial/GA1/commerical.services-logging-overview.md

 Because a typical HP Helion OpenStack cloud consists of multiple servers, locating a specific log from a specific server can be difficult.

-The HP Helion OpenStack Centralized Logging feature collects logs on a central system, rather than leaving them scattered across the network.
+The HP Helion OpenStack Centralized Logging feature collects logs on a central system, rather than leaving the logs scattered across the network.
 The administrator can use a single graphic interface to view log information in charts, graphs, tables, histograms, and other forms.

 Centralized logging helps the administrator triage and troubleshoot the distributed HP Helion OpenStack cloud deployment from a single location.
 The admin is not required to access the several remote servers (SSH) to view the individual log files.